Auto Accidents

 A serious motor vehicle accident can destroy lives.
 In an instant, you or a loved one can sustain a severe injury that affects your ability to work and function normally for weeks, months, or even a lifetime.

 To make matters worse, knowing what to do after a serious car crash can be confusing.
-There’s so much information out there about auto accidents and what injury victims should—and should not—do.
+There’s so much information out there about auto accidents and what injury victims should and should not do.
 That’s why you need an experienced attorney on your side who understands the law and knows how to get results.

 At Bretz Injury Law, we know what you are going through.
-We have worked with countless accident victims throughout the state, as well as across the country.
-We have a well-earned reputation for helping injury victims and their families recover millions of dollars in accident compensation; to date, we have obtained over $300 million in verdicts and settlements.
+We have worked with countless accident victims throughout Kansas as well as across the country.
+We have a well-earned reputation for helping injury victims and their families recover millions of dollars in accident compensation.
+To date, we have obtained over $300 million in verdicts and settlements.

 If you try to handle your car accident claim on your own, you will likely face a difficult uphill battle.
-Insurance companies are often quick to offer low-ball settlements that do not cover the true cost of victims’ losses.
+Insurance companies are often quick to offer lowball settlements that do not cover the true cost of a victim’s losses.
 The adjuster may argue that your injuries were not related to the car accident.
 You may even be blamed for causing an accident that was not your fault.
 At Bretz Injury Law, we know that you are not to blame.

 Let us protect your rights and fight for the full, fair compensation you are owed.
 Call or contact us online for a free consultation with an award-winning Kansas car accident attorney.